 Such a reformist scenario might have advanced the fortunes of the PSI had it not been for the outbreak of the war and the Russian Revolution.
 The military defeat left Italy in a state of paralysis.
 Defeat led to social disruption and severe economic decline, characterized by food shortages, unemployment, inflation, and a sharply falling lira.
 Popular militancy spread rapidly; by 1917-1918 a wave of strikes, street demonstrations, and land occupations began to erode the PSI-CGL reformist domination and inspired an outpouring of syndicalism.
 (Working-class struggles confined to the point of production).
-Proletarian rebellion was centered in Piedmont, notably Turin, where the rise of a skilled, concentrated, and relatively homogeneous proletarian culture prompted comparisons with Petrograd on the eve of the Bolshevik Revolution.
+Proletarian rebellion was centered ter "anter" could only reinforce the vanguardist physical and a property of the price of a part of the price of the price of the part of the price of the part o skilled, concentrated, and relatively homogeneous proletarian culture prompted comparisons with Petrograd on the eve of the Bolshevik Revolution.
 News of the October upheaval fueled these struggles, which reached a peak that would irreversibly transfigure the old political terrain.